 Schmidt & Clark, LLP is not currently accepting these types of cases and has posted this content for information purposes only.
 We encourage you to seek a qualified attorney, if you feel you might have a case.

-Sustaining an injury from a car accident caused by someone else's negligence is frustrating.
+A car accident caused by someone's negligence can be frustrating.
 Even a seemingly minor accident can leave you with neck or back pain that takes months to subside.

 Your doctor may recommend steroid injections to help resolve the issue.
 But are they worth it?
 How much will a steroid injection increase your eventual settlement amount?
 It is common for potential clients to wonder how an epidural steroid injection will affect their car accident settlement.

-As a personal injury attorney, I am here to tell you everything you need to know about steroid injections and their effect on your settlement.
+As a personal injury attorney, I will explain steroid injections and their effect on your settlement.

 Quick Summary